Railroads have quite a history in New England.

 Yeah.

-It must have been a sight.
+It must have been a sight to see.

 Oh, yeah.